cornellrocketryteam/Payload-Software/README.md

 2. Initiates sequence of commands based on BLE command from fill-station
 3. Logs sequence of operation to SD Card

-## How to Use

-1. Click the "Use this template" button in the top-right of this page, and select "Create a new repository"
-2. Fill out the "Create a new repository" page
-    * Make sure the Owner is cornellrocketryteam
-    * Name your project with capital words separated by dashes
-    * Give your project a short description
-    * Keep your project **Public**
-4. Clone your new project!
-    * _Make sure to clone with SSH_

 ## How to Run

 ### Required Dependencies